-4.7.2 Reasonable benefit expectations
+4.5.3 Reasonable benefit expectations

 Professional Standard 201: Actuarial Advice to a Life Insurance Company or Friendly Society refers to "reasonable benefits", which need to be considered in this context.
-Contractual rights of members of the pool may become modified (i.e. overridden) if marketing material and practices occur that are not explicitly covered in the contracts or product disclosure statement (PDS), but are legitimately inferred to be different by a reasonable policyholder.
-Communication with members, particularly about how the product works, the risks and any changes that may be made, is therefore a critical issue.
+Contractual rights of members of the pool may become modified (i.e. overridden) if marketing material and practices occur that are not explicitly covered in the contracts or product disclosure statement (PDS) but are legitimately inferred to be different by a reasonable annuitant.
+Communication with annuitants, particularly about how the product works, the risks and any changes that may be made, is therefore a critical issue.